cimage/website/content/doc/390_troubleshoot.md

 The parameter `nc, no-cache` ignores the cached item and will always create a new cached item.

+This can be useful when having older items in the cache and one wants to ensure that the cached item is re-created.

 Skip the original image {#skip-original}
 ----------------------------------

-The parameter `so, skip-original` skips the original image, even it that is a best fit.
+The parameter `so, skip-original` skips the original image, even if the original image is the best fit.
 As a result a cached image is created and displayed.

 You can configure to always skip the original image.
 This is how the default configuration looks like.